 - Always rinse cans and bottles before placing in the recycling bins.

 - Keep food wrapped in plastic or in the refrigerator (especially overripe produce, this is like a magnet to the little pests).
 These guys love to lay their eggs on food.

 - Watch the pantry, bags of potatoes and onions are quicker to turn in the heat and this will tempt them.
 Keep pantry shelves free of all drips and spills.

 Once things are all cleaned up and their “meals” thrown away…it’s time to bait them.

 These are one of the easiest little pests to bait and kill, no elaborate setups required.
 Here are a handful of DIY ideas you can try, all of them are free from harsh chemicals.

 Quick & Easy

-- An easy & effective trap is to set out a bowl of vinegar with a couple drops of citrus smelling liquid dish detergent.
+- A simple, effective method is to leave out a bowl of vinegar with a couple drops of citrus smelling liquid dish detergent.
 This attracts them and they drown.
-Lay a fresh bowl out each day to keep the smell strong enough to keep them coming.
+Replace with a new bowl each day so the smell is strong enough to keep them coming.

 1 cup water